mqzhanglab/wHC/README.md

-# weighted Higher Criticism Instruction
+# weighted Goodness-of-fit tests / Higher Criticism Instruction

-This package is used for the application of the weighted higher criticism on the given gene sets.
+This package is used for the application of the weighted Goodness-of-fit tests / higher criticism on the given gene sets.
 It provides codes that is able to calculate the pvalues based on single fisher exact tests or the stratified CMH tests (Epstein, M. P., Allen, A. S., & Satten, G. A. ,2007).

 Here's the instructions for a standard workflow.